manelpuig/rUBot_mecanum_ws/Documentation/01_ROSenvironment&rUBot_setup.md

   - Once the token is generated, copy it immediately.
 You won't be able to see it again after leaving the page.

 Your github origin repository has been updated!

+## **4. PC connected to the rUBot with virtual Desktop**

+In that case the latency is reduced and is optimum fast robot control

+- Connect the PC to the same network as rUBot
+- Use nomachine (https://www.nomachine.com/?q=download) remote Desktop to connect the PC to the rUBot with graphical interface